trainings-weblinxsolutions/batch-june-2023/src/resources/assignments/assignments.md

+### Assignment 17 (07/07)
+**Inheritance Continued, Downcasting, Private access modifier**
+1. Practice all the programs discussed in the class + concept of inheritance, downcasting and Private access modifier
+2. Update the ClassDataValidation so that we cannot change the values of marks and section directly.

 ### Assignment 16 (07/06)
 **Class Object Related Programs, Inheritance Basics**
 1. Practice all the programs discussed in the class + concept of inheritance